Skip to main content

 A local devnet can be a heavyweight but reliable way to test your application on Aleo.

-For more information, refer the to Devnet guide
+For more information, refer to the Devnet guide

 Deploying/Executing on Testnet